Chart Color Schemes

 Residential development activity is lower than average in Watsonia according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Watsonia has seen around 25 new homes approved each year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 126 homes were approved, with a further 9 approved so far in FY-26.
-On average, there have been only 0 people moving to the area per dwelling built over these years, indicating that new supply is keeping pace with or exceeding demand.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Watsonia had around 25 new homes approved each year.
+Over the past five financial years, between FY-21 and FY-25, approximately 126 homes were approved, with a further 9 approved so far in FY-26.
+The average number of people moving to the area per dwelling built over these years was zero.

-This offers ample buyer choice and creates capacity for population growth beyond current forecasts.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
 The average construction cost value of new properties is $521,000, suggesting developers are focusing on the premium market with high-end developments.
-In FY-26, $23.6 million in commercial approvals have been registered, indicating balanced commercial development activity compared to previous years.
-When measured against Greater Melbourne, Watsonia has around two-thirds the rate of new dwelling approvals per person and places among the 56th percentile of areas assessed nationally.
-The current development mix consists of 50.0% standalone homes and 50.0% medium and high-density housing, marking a notable shift from the area's existing housing composition, which is currently 86.0% houses.
+In FY-26, $23.6 million in commercial approvals have been registered, indicating balanced commercial development activity.
+Compared to Greater Melbourne, Watsonia has around two-thirds the rate of new dwelling approvals per person and ranks among the 56th percentile of areas assessed nationally.
+New development consists of 50% standalone homes and 50% medium and high-density housing, marking a notable shift from the area's existing housing composition of 86% houses.

-This trend indicates decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
+This trend reflects decreasing availability of developable sites and changing lifestyles, with more diverse and affordable housing options being sought.
 The location has approximately 274 people per dwelling approval, indicating a low density market.
-Population forecasts indicate Watsonia will gain 1,603 residents through to 2041, based on the latest AreaSearch quarterly estimate.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+Population forecasts estimate Watsonia will gain 1,596 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development